LOVE TO BE NEEDED, OR NEED TO BE LOVED?

 Caregiver personalities learned

 to mitigate their emotional pain in childhood, by noticing others

 who were less fortunate.
-If they could observe another's far worse
+If they could observe another child's far

-plight, it affirmed (by contrast) that theirs wasn't so bad
+worse plight, it affirmed by contrast, that theirs wasn't

 "I cried when I had no shoes, until I met a man who had no